-One of the worst hyping techniques that are frequent in this market is when teams market features that don’t currently exist.
+One of the worst hyping techniques that are frequent in this market is when teams market features that don’t actually exist.
 It should be noted that this is not the same as providing a roadmap with a vision.
-This is promoting a coin through features that may never exist.
+This is promoting a coin with branding material, claims, and advertisements through features that may never exist.

 17. Grand Vision

 When a team provides a grand vision, one that will change every market, they better have substantial proof.
 They should have technical details outlining how exactly they will accomplish something so broad.
 Without these specific technical details, it’s likely the team is marketing a dream that they have no idea if it’s even possible.

 18. Publicity Stunts